Warants/whosa/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/Electronic-Gulden-Foundation/egulden/releases) are created regularly to indicate new official, stable release versions of Egulden.
+[Tags](https://github.com/warants/whosa/releases) are created regularly to indicate new official, stable release versions of WHOSA.

 Testing
 -------